-All that’s left is to download and install TranslatePress and translate each one of them.
-For this example we’ll add French as a secondary language.
+All that’s left is to download and install the free TranslatePress plugin and translate each one of them.
+For this example, we’ll add French as a secondary language.

-After activating the plugin, navigate to TranslatePress Settings and add French as a secondary language.
+After activating the plugin, navigate to the TranslatePress Settings page and add French as a secondary language.

-Save the settings and click the Translate Site button to start translating your content.
-This will open a front-end translation interface, in which you can simply navigate the site and click on certain content in order translate it.
+Save the settings and simply click the Translate Site button to start translating your content.
+This will open a front-end translation interface, in which you can navigate the site and click on certain content in order to translate it.

 Similar to Gutenberg, the translation process in TranslatePress is also focused on blocks of content in a visual and intuitive interface.